This step by step tutorial shows how to draw a pepper. It includes simple instructions along with pencil drawing examples for each step.

 The main shape of a pepper is usually split into several curves which you can also proportion in this step.
 It can be done with just a few lines that indicate the basic size and general shape of each section.

-Finally also sketch out the petiole (part that attaches the pepper to the plant).
+Finally also sketch out the simplified shape of the stem.
 In this case it will get slightly narrower as it moves away from the pepper.
 It will also have a bit of a twist at the end.

 Step 2 – Make a Line Drawing